Merricx/zksnake/README.md

 ## Performance

+It is difficult to achieve high performance due to the nature of Python and there are still many unoptimized code that can be improved in the current implementation.

-We all know that Python is very slow and so this library.
-So, it cannot handle big constraints really well (above 10K constraints).
-Nevertheless, this library tries its best to achieve high performance by utilizing parallel computation, recomputation caching, and using [FLINT](https://flintlib.org/) as a backend for Polynomial arithmetic operation.
+Nevertheless, this library tries its best to achieve high performance as possible by utilizing Rust bindings from [pyo3](https://github.com/PyO3/pyo3) as a backend for all primitives computation from (arkworks-rs/algebra)[https://github.com/arkworks-rs/algebra] libraries.
+It also uses parallel and caching in the Python code where it possible.

-Note that currently, running zksnake via pypy is slightly slower than Cpython.
+Note that running zksnake via pypy is slightly slower than Cpython.

 ### Benchmark